writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 the Leftist workers paradise).

-If history and the record of every collectivist experiment large and small prove anything it is the staggering— in fact insurmountable — difficulties and complexities of such a proposed mass organization.
+If history and the record of every collectivist experiment large and small prove anything it is the staggering — in fact insurmountable — difficulties and complexities of such a proposed mass organization.
 What happens to those individuals who don’t wish to be planned, who don’t like the Jobs assigned to them by their fellow workers, and